Carina-P/Love-Pilates/README.md

 ## Bugs
 1. "Hero-image" was not looking good in different viewports.
 I tested in many ways before I decided a solution:
     - Bacground-size contain for lager viewports (over 992px) and cover for the rest.
 In this way the whole girl is always shown.
-2. A stupid bug was that the same text was shown in all Modals but for different classes:
+2. A stupid bug was that the same text was shown in all Modals but for different studio-classes:
     - The problem was that I had used the same id (and datatarget) for all.
 Also a stupid bug but easy to fix.
 3. Radio button-list in Sign up-form did not look good:
     - After a while I realized that I had to put <input> befor <label> if I wanted text after (instead of before) the litle circle.
 4. Carousel:
     - Took me a while to figure out how to make it look good with "two parts" in the content.
-The code I copied from Bootstrap was intended one type of content only.
+    - I also thought the indicators was interfering with the text.
+The only, and not a very good, solution that I found was to include a hidden text.
-5. Header hides the content under e.g. clicking on Sign Up leads to Sign Up section but the headline of Sign up is hidden behind the navbar (header):
+5. A fixed navbar hides content: e.g. clicking on Sign Up leads to Sign Up section but the headline of Sign up is hidden behind the navbar (header):
-    - I realize that I can give each container a larger top-margin.
-Put since the header is 92px I thought it would take to much space and a made the navbar a little optique insteda.
-I am not perfectly happy about that.
-6. Wanted something to show that the Join Class-buttons still is not implemented and I was curious about popover.
-The text in button suddenly did not show:
-Found out that text was inherited and this parents text was in white and button-background was white.
-This took me a while to solve especially since I did not understand tips in Bootstrap that referred to JavaScript that I do not know yet.
-In the end I solved it by putting the button in a container.
-And the container I gave the color Raisin Black.
+    - I gave each section a larger top-margin.
+    - And I also make navbar collaps, when clicking, in smaller viewports.
+6. I got a comment from a tester that it is not obvious that the page has more information looking at the first part.
+    - A put an icon-link in the bottom of each viewport-lengt, to indicate that more information further down.
+The link also leads to next "viewport-page"

 ## Deployment
 Love Pilates was developed on GitPod, using git and GitHub to host the repository.

 When deploying Love Pilates using GitHub Pages the following steps were made:

-* Opened up <strong>GitHub</strong> in the browser.
+* Opened up **GitHub** in the browser.
 * Signed in using username and password.
-* Selected my <strong>repositories</strong>.
+* Selected my **repositories**.
-* Navigated to <strong>'/Carina-P/Love-Pilates'</strong>.
+* Navigated to **'/Carina-P/Love-Pilates'**.
-* In the top navigation clicked <strong>'settings'</strong>.
+* In the top navigation clicked **'settings'**.
-* Scrolled down to the <strong>GitHub Pages</strong> area.
+* Scrolled down to the **GitHub Pages** area.
-* Selected <strong>'Master Branch'</strong> from the <strong>'Source'</strong> dropdown menu.
+* Selected **'Master Branch'** from the **'Source'** dropdown menu.
 * Clicked to confirm my selection.
 * Love Pilates now live on GitHub Pages.